1995 Cotton Bowl Classic: SWC's final Cotton Bowl

-Beginning with the 1940 season, the Cotton Bowl was officially hosted by the SWC's designated champion.
+Beginning with the 1940 season, the Cotton Bowl was officially hosted by the SWC's designated champion, and was operated by the SWC.

 In late February 1994, Texas, Texas A&M, Baylor, and Texas Tech accepted invitations to join with the members of the Big Eight Conference to form the Big 12 Conference.
 In April 1994, Rice, SMU, and TCU accepted invitations to join the Western Athletic Conference.
 In 1995, Houston agreed to join Conference USA.
 The SWC would officially dissolve in the spring of 1996.

 In 1994 it was announced that the Bowl Alliance would be replacing the Bowl Coalition in 1995.
 The major difference between the two was the number of "Tier 1" bowls shrunk from four to three.
 In August 1994, after hearing proposals from each bowl, the Alliance announced that the Fiesta, Orange, and Sugar would be the three "Tier 1" bowls.
 The Cotton Bowl was left out of the Alliance.
-Coupled with the 1995 SWC champion being granted an at-large bid to an Alliance bowl; This assured that the 59th Cotton Bowl Classic would be the final appearance of its longtime SWC hosts.
+Coupled with the 1995 SWC champion being granted an at-large bid to an Alliance bowl, the SWC gave up control of the Cotton Bowl.
+This assured that the 59th Cotton Bowl Classic would be the final appearance by the SWC champion.